 New Hampshire's overall per-capita tax collection is $1,761, 8th lowest in the nation.

-New Hampshire offers 5 Free Trade Zones, including those at Manchester Airport and the Port of New Hampshire.
+New Hampshire offers five Free Trade Zones, including those at Manchester Airport and the Port of New Hampshire.

-New Hampshire has the lowest percentage of residents and children living in poverty in the nation.
+New Hampshire has the lowest percentage of residents and children living in poverty in the country.